BlueBrain/Currentscape/README.md

 ### Extracting currents and ionic concentrations

-You can see an example of how to extract currents and ionic concentractions with bluepyopt in the example folder (TODO)
+You can see an example of how to extract currents and ionic concentractions with bluepyopt and emodelrunner in the example folder: `examples/use_case`.
+Please note that you should have bluepyopt, emodelrunner and NEURON installed in order to run the example.
+The example folder contains
+a cell,
+a script to run the cell by applying to it a step stimulus and record its current and ionic concentration traces, and another script to plot its currentscape.

+To run the cell, go to `examples/use_case` and do

+    sh run_py.sh

+Once this is done, you can plot the curretnscape by doing:

+    python plot.py

+You can adjust the currentscape plot by modifying the configuration that is hard-coded in `plot.py`.

 ### Known caveats